House of Gold & Bones – Part 1

 House of Gold & Bones – Part 1 is the fourth studio album by American rock band Stone Sour, and is the first of two consecutive albums to feature the House of Gold & Bones concept.
-Its reprises are featured on the second House of Gold & Bones album, which was released in 2013.
+Reprises of its songs are featured on the second House of Gold & Bones album, which was released in 2013.
 It is the first Stone Sour album without bass player Shawn Economaki, who left the band in 2012.

 Development

 Stone Sour started working on the album on March 19, 2012 and Corey Taylor stated that the album would likely end up being a double album or concept album.
 It was later confirmed by the band that the songs would form a concept and would be released as two separate albums.
 Musically, Taylor also described the album's sound as "Pink Floyd's The Wall meets Alice in Chains' Dirt".
 It was also revealed that bassist Shawn Economaki was no longer in the band and that his studio replacement was Rachel Bolan from Skid Row.